realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     - That's it.
 That's the whole idea.
     - It's just a fancy way of saying that "subclasses should work the same as their superclass."
     - Live Code Example: [Liskov Substitution Principle in Kotlin](src/main/kotlin/liskovSubstitutionPrincipleExample.kt)
-    - #### 🛑 POLYMORPHISM IS A GREAT EXAMPLE OF MAKING FANCY TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.
+    - #### 🛑 POLYMORPHISM IS A GREAT EXAMPLE OF USING FANCY SOUNDING TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.
+      - ### 🫤 A lot of dick-swinging contests around words among the aspy-addled crowd.
+Please someone tell them they are being assholes when they suggest a new word for something super basic!

 ## Controlled Scope of Visibility of Variables and Methods <a name="controlled-visibility"></a>
 ###### controlled-visibility